typelevel/typelevel.github.com/_posts/2015-07-16-method-equiv.md

 If you know what the symbol `<:` means in Scala, or perhaps you’ve read
 [SLS §3.5 “Relations between types”](http://www.scala-lang.org/files/archive/spec/2.11/03-types.html#relations-between-types),
-you might think, “gosh, method equivalence and generality looks awfully familiar.”
+you might think, “gosh, method equivalence and generality look awfully familiar.”

 Indeed, the thing we’re talking about is very much like subtyping and type equality!
 In fact, every type-equal pair of methods *m1* and